 The following documents are referred to in the text in such a way that some or all of their content expresses a course of action permissible within the limits of the Eurocodes.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-prEN 1993-1-5, Eurocode 3 – Design of steel structures – Part 1-5: Plated structural elements
+EN 1993-1-5:—11, Eurocode 3 – Design of steel structures – Part 1-5: Plated structural elements

 References contained in possibilities (i.e. "can" clauses) and notes